OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 ### C1 - School Closures

+- In October the defintion of C1 was expanded at level 1, to include both recommendations and significant differneces compared to non-COVID 19 operations.
+This means even in the absence of a recommendation to close, we may report a jurisdiction at C1=1 if they impose social distancing, capacity limitations or other public health precautions that result in significant differences as compared to usual, non-Covid-19 operations.
-- School closures and university closures are captured in C1.
+- School closures *and* university closures are captured in C1.
 - Different governments use different wording (e.g. soft-closing, recommend, strongly recommend, recommend without restricting civil liberty), so we standardize what these mean in practice.
 If the situation is that all schools are closed, or policies in place make it impossible for them to open and meet these requirements, then that would count as a full closure.
 - Childcare, nurseries, language courses, and driving schools, do not count as educational closures.
 These are recorded as workplaces under C2
 - If schools are closed, and this same closure policy then rolls into school holidays, we keep the code the same, for example ‘all levels of education remain closed’.
 This coding would only go down only once students actually return, when schools reopen